Lime mortars for traditional brickwork

 This day school will show that the physical evidence for Gerard’s opinions abound all around us, including in the Museum’s buildings.

 £115 per person, to include tuition, teas and coffees and a light lunch.
+Please let the Museum know in advance any special dietary requirements.

 No special clothing is required, but please bring outdoor clothing and wear sturdy footwear.